LukeGrahamLandry/WrapperLib/README.md

 staff of travelling - config, (packets) find my friends - (config, packets) if i do fabric port rain events - data, datapacks

+## wiki

+Case Studies
+Torcherino 1.2.3 had x lines of config and packets.
+By implementing WrapperLib Torcherino 1.2.4 reduced that to just y!
+Jar size went from x kb to y kb (z% increase)

+About
+  - Case Studies
+  - Serialization
+Installation: loom, forge gradle, shadowing
+Each Wrapper: the features checklist
+  - Alternatives: explain what it replaces on each loader and other libs that do the same thing
+  - Usage
+Future Ideas
+Problems
+Contributing